Research

 Representation learning in reinforcement learning

 Stochastic nonlinear control, even with known dynamics and rewards, remains a difficult problem with limited efficient algorithms.
 While deep reinforcement learning (RL) has advanced the field, these methods often lack rigorous theoretical guarantees and require complex tuning.
 In this line of work, we take a representation-based viewpoint to reinforcement learning, by using finite-dimensional spectral features for representing value functions via computing spectral decompositions of the transition operator.
 This approach, based on recent work in linear MDPs, enables more efficient single-agent RL algorithms with strong theoretical guarantees.
 Beyond the single-agent setting, our approach also scales to continuous state-action network multiagent control, demonstrating success in applications such as Kuramoto frequency synchronization and building heating control.
-I believe that representation learning has great potential to significantly improve sample efficiency in reinforcement learning, and there are many open questions both theoretically and in practice which I am currently actively exploring.
-For instance, can we design simple yet effective representation learning algorithms in the model-free case?
-How can we apply such methods to enable more tractable control in high-dimensional problems such as fluid control?

 Selected work: